 - white balance: A module offering three ways to set the white balance.
 You can set tint and temperature or you define the value of each channel.
 The module offers predefined white balance settings as well.
 Or just pick a neutral region in the image to balance for that.

-- invert: A module working on JPEGs inverting colors based on the color of film material.
+- invert: A module inverting colors based on the color of film material.

 Tone image operations:

 - fill light: This module allows the local modification of the exposure based on pixel lightness.

 - levels: This module offers the well-know levels adjustment tools to set black, grey and white points.

 - tone curve: This module is a classical tool in digital photography.
-You can change the lightness by dragging the line up or down. darktable let you separately control the L, a and b channel.
-Read in Ulrich's blog post how to make use of this feature.
+You can change the lightness by dragging the line up or down. darktable lets you separately control the L, a and b channel.
+Read in Ulrich’s blog post how to make use of this feature.

-- tone mapping: This module allows to recreate some contrast for HDR images.
+- two different tone mapping modules: These modules allow to recreate some contrast for HDR images.